-Traditionally, pain in the chest cavity — described like an elephant sitting on your chest — has been the No. 1 predictor of attack, along with shortness of breath, fatigue and pain in your left arm.
-But, unfortunately, symptoms in women can be more subtle.
+Traditionally, pain in the chest cavity — described like an elephant sitting on your chest — has been the most recognized predictor of a heart attack, along with shortness of breath, fatigue and pain in the left arm.
+Unfortunately, symptoms in women can be more subtle.

 In the NIH study, "unusual fatigue" was reported by 70 percent of the women in the sample.
 This tiredness can creep up days or weeks before the actual attack.